SalmanTayyab454/SalmanTayyab454/README.md

 - 👋 Hi, I’m @SalmanTayyab454
-- 👀 I’m interested in Web Development and mostly in frontend stuff.
+- 👀 I’m interested in Web Development and mostly on the frontend side.
-- 🌱 I’m currently learning Svelte.
+- 🌱 I’m working with React.js, Vue.js, Node.js, and Jest.
 - 💞️ I’m looking to collaborate on React and Vue projects for beginners and also in Php.
 - 📫 You can reach me on my email salmantayyab454@gmail.com and if everything goes well then we might use Telegram for gossips.